-Dispatches Europe is all about global mobility of talent, and we believe in the value of all the collaborations that can come out of the collisions of creative people at tech events.
+Dispatches Europe is all about global mobility of talent, and we believe in the value of all the collaborations that can come out of the collisions of creative people at tech/startup events.

-So we decided it was high time for Dispatches’ 2017 list of best startup and tech events across Europe.
+So last spring, we decided it was high time for Dispatches’ 2017 list of best startup and tech events across Europe.

 Also, send us the details on your event to [email protected] and we’ll get it posted ASAP.

 Data Natives, 15 – 17 November in Berlin

 Data Natives is aimed at data scientist, engineers and analysts.
 But of course, all our lives are becoming more data-driven.

 The conference is divided up by days, with Day 1, 15 November, the workshop day.
 Day 2 is “The Business of Tech,” with